Hero Image

 • MS in Applied Computer Science: Applicants can have a bachelor's degree in any discipline.

-• MS in Computer Science: Applicants must have an ABET-accredited bachelor's degree in computer science or related field.
+• MS in Computer Science: Applicants must have an ABET-accredited bachelor's degree in computer science.

 • GPA requirement: A minimum cumulative undergraduate GPA of 3.0.

-1. Graduate application: Submit a graduate application with a non-refundable fee of $40.
+1. Graduate application: Submit a completed application with a non-refundable fee of $40.

 2. Transcripts: Submit official college and university transcripts.